 You can use your favorite blanca (i.e. clear) tequila in this recipe.
 We used Jose Cuerva Especial since that’s the Mexican tequila that was in our home bar.
 You can use a better tequila like Patron if that’s how you roll.
 However, you’ll definitely want to use Campari since there’s no substitute for the iconic Italian bitter.

-The first step is to measure tequila and Campari and pour both into a shaker.
+The first step in this recipe is to measure tequila and Campari and pour both into a shaker.
 We use a Japanese jigger to ensure accurate measurements and avoid spillage.

 Pour simple syrup into the shaker.
 While it’s possible to buy simple syrup online, we prefer to make simple syrup at home.